afonsof/jenkins-material-theme/README.md

 ## Compatibility
 - Simple Theme plugin 0.3
 - Jenkins 1.636
-- Firefox 3.5 [!]
+- Firefox 3.5+
 - Chrome 4+
 - Safari 4+
 - Opera 15+
-- It's not possible to support Microsoft IE or Edge because they don't implement css masks: http://caniuse.com/#feat=css-masks
+- Microsoft IE11 and Edge

 If you are experiencing issues please let me know!
 Also, feel free to contribute!